 The Intel® MPI Library switched from the Open Fabrics Alliance* (OFA) framework to

-The supported fabric environment has changed since Intel® MPI Library 2017 Update 1.
-The
+The supported fabric environment has changed since Intel® MPI Library

-ofafabrics are now deprecated.
+fabrics are now

 For more information, refer to the following topics: